dturkina99/supervisory-capacity-assessment/README.md

 # Supervisory Capacity Assessment

 Audit-format templates for recording assessments of the people assigned to oversee an AI system.

+**Human supervisory capacity is a proposed safety dependency.** Frontier safety frameworks and the EU AI Act both assign consequential decisions to human reviewers.
+Neither specifies how an organisation would know those reviewers can still detect the errors they are there to catch.

+This repository holds preliminary, non-validated record formats for the components that can be assessed, and says which cannot.

 **Paper:** Turkina, D. (2026). *The Unmonitored Dependency: Human Supervisory Capacity as an Assurance Target in Frontier AI Safety Frameworks.* SSRN 7248205. [doi.org/10.2139/ssrn.7248205](https://doi.org/10.2139/ssrn.7248205)